 C-115/15 NA Pakistan - CJEU ruled on three distinct issues: retained rights of residence for divorced third country national spouses - victims of domestic violence under Article 13 Dir.
 2004/38; rights of residence of children of former workers under Reg.
 1612/68 as well as those arising from the application of TFEU Art 20.
-The reference followed from long domestic litigation (The Secretary of State for the Home Department v NA (Pakistan) EWCA Civ 140; NA v Secretary of State for the Home Department EWCA Civ 995 and Ahmed (Amos; Zambrano; reg 15A(3)(c) 2006 EEA Regs) UKUT 00089 (IAC) Imm.
+The reference followed from long domestic litigation: The Secretary of State for the Home Department v NA (Pakistan) EWCA Civ 140; NA v Secretary of State for the Home Department EWCA Civ 995 and Ahmed (Amos; Zambrano; reg 15A(3)(c) 2006 EEA Regs) UKUT 00089 (IAC) Imm.
 A.R.
 540; I.N.L.R.
-505).
-Led by Tom De La Mare QC at Court of Appeal and in CJEU.
+505.

 NK, R (on the application of) v The Secretary of State for the Home Department (IJR) UKUT 431 (IAC) - A reported decision of a successful judicial review of a refusal of a fresh claim by a lesbian from Cameroon.